 “What we liked about BankBI was that they weren’t in development stage.
-Instead they had a system that was ready to go and was a good fit for the complexities that we needed to detangle,”
+Instead, they had a system that was ready to go and was a good fit for the complexities that we needed to untangle.”

-Initially the plan was to install BankBI within each of the MFIs in line with the overall core banking system transformation program, and this has been very successful.
+Initially, the plan was to install BankBI within each of the MFIs in line with the overall core banking system transformation program, and this was very successful.
 In the MFIs where BankBI has been implemented, typically Temenos T24 sites in Africa and Asia, the daily portfolio reporting and deep financial analysis BankBI offers has given VFI a level of control they had previously found impossible to achieve.

 “BankBI’s previous experience with T24 along with their remote implementation methodology has meant we’ve been able to get up and running in those sites really quickly.
 It’s a powerful combination for institutions like ours.”

-The interim result has been a ‘FastTrack’ solution where the MFIs upload their loan portfolios directly to BankBI in Microsoft Azure.
-In this way the process has been streamlined into something that is both valuable and readily achievable.
+The interim result has been a ‘FastTrack’ solution where MFIs upload their loan portfolios directly to BankBI in Microsoft Azure.
+In this way, the process has been streamlined into something that is both valuable and readily achievable.

 This has had the effect of starting to enforce the discipline required on the ground and given a priority level of visibility at corporate level.
 VFI can now monitor portfolio at risk and social impact across the network, and make decisions about global lending limits and guidelines based on current up to date information.